-One of the main features of Bregenz is the promenade, between the port and the Festival area, along lovely Lake Constance.
-It’s a great place to bask in the sun, romantic evening strolls, or simply sitting down and contemplating life.
+One of the main highlights of Bregenz is the promenade along lovely Lake Constance.
+It’s an excellent place for seaside fun, such as basking in the sun, romantic evening strolls, or simply sitting down and contemplating life.
 We enjoyed experiencing what seemed like a favourite pastime for many Bregenzians, watching the sunset from the pier.
-You find eateries and café’s, just perfect for a rendevouz with friends.
-There is a small but very well-tended park to chill out and put some colour into a grey day.
-Beyond the festival area, there is a public seaside waterpark perfect for a day out with the kids.
-Although you’re far from the ocean, Bregenz is about having seaside fun in the Alps.
+You find eateries and cafés along the promenade, perfect for a rendezvous with friends.
+There is a small but well-tended park, great for chilling out and winding down after a busy day.
+West of the festival area, there is a public seaside waterpark that is perfect for a day out with the kids.
+Although you’re far from the ocean, Bregenz is the place for having seaside fun – in the Alps.

 Lake views and hiking

-Even though Bregenz definitely has a real seaside feel to it, it still embodies a distinct Austrian sensation.
-The Alps surround this part of the lake is almost embedded in the Alps and very near the mountains.
-You can take the cable car from the city centre to the summit of Pfänder at 1,064 metres, the nearest mountain to Bregenz.
+Even though Bregenz has a natural seaside feel, it still embodies a distinct Austrian sensation.
+The eastern end of the lake is almost embedded in the Alps and very near the mountains.
+You can take the cable car from the city centre to the summit of Pfänder at 1,064 meters (3590 ft), the nearest mountain to Bregenz.
 Within a few minutes, you can enjoy the magnificent views of Lake Constance to the west or the Alps to the east.
-There are ample opportunities for hiking either on the mountain, heading inland or back down to Bregenz.
-For the kids there is a small zoo at the summit with local animals and a playground.
-Of course there a few choices for food and beverages on the mountain as well.
+From Pfänder, there are ample hiking opportunities, either on the mountain, heading inland, or back down to Bregenz.
+For the kids, there is a small zoo at the summit with local animals and a playground.
+Moreover, you will also find a few choices for food and beverages on the mountain.

 On the water

-Some kind of trip on Lake Constance is of course a must when visiting Bregenz.
-You can do short excursions along the shores off Bregenz with a pedal or electric boat, or take a longer cruise on the lake.
-If you are staying for a few days, we recommend doing a daytrip to the historical town of Lindau in Germany, just 30 minutes away by ship.
-During the summer the commercial shipping fleets connects you with a number of ports around Lake Constance.
+A cruise on Lake Constance is a must when visiting Bregenz.
+You can do short excursions along the shores of Bregenz with a pedal or electric boat or take a more extended cruise on a ship.
+Furthermore, if you are staying for a few days, we recommend a day trip to the historical town of Lindau in Germany, which is just 30 minutes across the lake by ship.
+During the summer, the commercial shipping lines connect Bregenz with several ports around Lake Constance.

-Every summer an outdoor theatre stage, spectacularly set directly on the Lake Constance, attracts 200.000 spectators to opera performances.
-The 2023 Bregenzer Festspiele show “Madam Butterfly”, an opera in three acts by Giacomo Puccini on the Seebühne (stage on the lake).
-Nevertheless, this is not the only cultural spectacle going on in Bregenz during the summer months.
+Every summer, an outdoor theatre stage, spectacularly set directly on Lake Constance, attracts 200.000 spectators to opera performances.
+The 2023 Bregenzer Festspiele show “Madam Butterfly”, an opera in three acts by Giacomo Puccini on the Seebühne.
+Notwithstanding, this is not the only cultural spectacle in Bregenz during the summer months.
 Different venues stage almost 100 performances around town during July and August.
 There is also the possibility of taking a guided tour behind the scenes of the Bregenz Festival.

 For all ages and any interests

-We have just scratched the surface of what is on offer in the seaside capital of Vorarlberg, the westernmost state of Austria, on the border with Germany and Switzerland.
-You can easily spend a week here without getting bored and enjoying a wide range of activities, catering to most tastes and ages.
-Bregenz – despite its size is one of Austria’s most delightful and diverse holiday destination.
+We have just scratched the surface of what is on offer in the seaside capital of Vorarlberg, the westernmost state of Austria.
+You can easily spend a week here without boredom and enjoy various activities catering to most tastes and ages.
+Despite its small size, Bregenz is one of Austria’s most delightful and diverse holiday destinations.
 Bregenz is all about having seaside fun in the Alps!